2018 Lebanese general election

 General elections were held in Lebanon on 6 May 2018.
-Although originally scheduled for 2013, the election was postponed three times in 2013, 2014 and 2017 under various pretexts, including the security situation, the failure of the Parliament to elect a new President, and the technical requirements of holding an election.
+Although originally scheduled for 2013, the election was postponed three times in 2013, 2014 and 2017 for various reasons, including the security situation, the failure of the Parliament to elect a new President, and the technical requirements of holding an election.
 A new electoral law adopted in 2017 provides a proportional representation system for the first time.

 Background

 Following the last parliamentary election of 2009, it took several months to form a new government.
 Saad Hariri eventually became prime minister in a March 14 Alliance government formed in November 2009.
-About a year later, Walid Jumblatt's PSP broke away from the 14 March alliance and withdrew its ministers.
+About a year later, Walid Jumblatt's PSP broke away from the alliance and withdrew its ministers.
 Jumblatt then traveled to Syria for the first time in decades and met President Bashar al-Assad.
 After the government fell over the issue of the Special Tribunal for Lebanon, a new government was formed by Najib Mikati that consisted of March 8 Alliance parties, as well as the PSP.

 Over the course of the Syrian civil war, fissures started to grow in Lebanon as 14 March parties supported the opposition in Syria while 8 March parties were ostensibly supportive of the Syrian government, particularly in the early stages.
 The 8 March parties therefore faced accusation from the opposition and its affiliated media of kowtowing to the Syrian government.
-As the conflict started to spill over into Lebanon, both via refugees and Lebanon's own diverse demographics that are broadly reflective of Syria's own diversity, tensions started to grow.
+As the Syrian conflict started to spill over into Lebanon, both via refugees and Lebanon's own diverse demographics that are broadly reflective of Syria's own diversity, tensions started to grow.
 A spate of sectarian kidnappings and threats followed, some of which turned fatal.

-On 22 March 2013, Mikati resigned citing a negative climate over the appointment of a committee to oversee the election and the extension of Internal Security Forces (ISF) head Ashraf Rifi, who was expected to retire in April.
-On 5 April, a new 14 March-backed consensus candidate for prime minister was announced, Tammam Salam.
+On 22 March 2013, Mikati resigned, citing a negative climate over the appointment of a committee to oversee the election and the Internal Security Forces (ISF) head Ashraf Rifi, who was expected to retire in April, continuing in the position.
+On 5 April, a new 14 March Alliance-backed consensus candidate for prime minister was announced, Tammam Salam.